-Council voted twice last night against Port Picton Homes’ Cold Creek neighbourhood proposal.
+Council voted twice last week against Port Picton Homes’ Cold Creek neighbourhood proposal.

 The decision leaves David Cleave no option but to appeal to the Ontario Land Tribunal — an appeal he is almost certain to win.
 The zoning of the property allows for town residential development, and County planners were in favour.